New Invicta Cinema

 This venue which was situated in St Thomas Street in Weymouth town centre had a long and chequered history.

-The premises were originally known as The Jubilee Hall and it was presenting film shows as well as live entertainment as far back as February 1909.
+Designed by architecxtural firm Crickmay & Sons, the premises were originally known as The Jubilee Hall and it was presenting film shows by Albany Ward’s Imperial Electric Pictures as well as live entertainment as far back as 30th January 1909.
 Throughout the 1920’s it went through several name changes (as it would throughout its life) including The Royal Jubilee Hall and The Opera House.

 On 22nd September 1968, it was re-named Odeon.
 (The Rank Organisation had previously had their original Odeon in Gloucester Street, which they sold to the Classic cinema chain in 1967).